rudeboybert/rudeboybert.github.io/index.md

 I am a Lecturer in Statistics in the
 [Mathematics & Statistics Department](https://www.amherst.edu/academiclife/departments/mathematics-statistics/) at
-[Middlebury College](https://www.amherst.edu/).
+[Amherst College](https://www.amherst.edu/).
 Born in Montreal Quebec, I earned my BSc in Mathematics and Computer Science from [McGill University](http://www.mcgill.ca/) in 2004 and my PhD in Statistics from the [University of Washington](http://www.uw.edu/) in 2011.
 Prior to joining